-See Appendix 3.2 for a complete template and possible audiences to consider or download a blank template.
+See Appendix 3.2 for a complete template and possible audiences to consider.

 Developing a detailed contact list

 Your contact list can be your greatest asset-if it is well maintained.
 This list is the tool that will enable you to communicate with your stakeholders.